pistakilla/Xytox-Ammomatic/README.md

 # Features
 * Ammomatic machines in all the maps (see locations below)
 * Blacklisted weapons (weapons that are not allowed to purchase ammo for)
-* Dvar customizable - able to customize the price of Ammomatic machines as well as to enable or disable it.
+* Dvar customizable (check below for list of dvars for this mod).

 ## Blacklisted weapons:
 * Raygun